Hongzhou school: "This Mind is Buddha"

-Two related teachings which appear frequently in the works of Mazu and his disciplines are the statements "This Mind is Buddha" (jixin shi fo) and "Ordinary Mind is the Way."
-This idea is based on Mahayana teachings on buddha-nature, as well on the doctrine of the non-duality of samsara and nirvana and Chinese Buddhist ideas, like the doctrine of the "true mind" (zhenxin) and the teachings of the Awakening of Faith.
+Two related teachings which appear frequently in the works of Mazu and his disciples are the statements "This Mind is Buddha" (即心是佛, jixin shi fo) and "Ordinary Mind is the Way" (平常心是道, ping chang xin shi dao).
+These ideas are based on teachings found in the Avatamsaka sutra, as well as on the doctrine of the non-duality of samsara and nirvana and Chinese Buddhist ideas, like the doctrine of the "true mind" (zhenxin) and the teachings of the Awakening of Faith.
+The Avatamsaka states: "As mind is, so is the Buddha; as the Buddha is, so are living beings.
+One should know that the Buddha's and mind's Essential nature is boundless."